josefsbreakfast/Polaris-Protocol/🌓_3_In_The_Moment/📲_Press_Matters/🌱_Prosocial_Roots/🍉_Palestine_As_Rhizome/🏛️_Home_Institutions/README.md

 2. Who first reported it?
 3. What evidence existed?
 4. Who received the information?
+5. What relationship existed between the institutions involved?
-5. What legal or institutional power applied?
+6. What legal or institutional power applied?
-6. Who made the decision?
+7. Who made the decision?
-7. What reasons were recorded?
+8. What reasons were recorded?
-8. What other pressures existed?
+9. What other pressures or incentives existed?
-9. What immediate consequence followed?
+10. What immediate consequence followed?
-10. What later finding or correction occurred?
+11. What later finding, closure, or correction occurred?
-11. Who received that correction?
+12. Which downstream recipients received that correction?
-12. What cumulative pattern may be emerging?
+13. What cumulative pattern may be emerging?

 Where information is incomplete, say so.

 Where a pattern is plausible but unproven, describe it as a risk requiring investigation.

-Where several actors are involved, do not replace the evidence with an assumption of central coordination.
+Where several actors are involved, do not replace evidence with an assumption of central coordination.

 Where timing is suggestive, do not present timing alone as proof of causation.